Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 ![Shared option tab in BigCommerce](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/BigCommerceSharedOptions.png "[Shared option tab in BigCommerce]")

-Instead, you can use the variants you can add to a product or offer in the *PIM* or the *Omni-Channel* module.
+Instead, you can use the variants you can add to a product or an offer in the *PIM* or the *Omni-Channel* module.